-Playing an instrument in general demands many aspects of critical thinking and problem-solving.
-Needless to say, if you look at someone’s mind through an MRI machine while they play an instrument, it’ll light up like a fireworks show on National Day (minus the vicious complaints that the show is too short).
+Playing an instrument in general demands many aspects of critical thinking and problem solving.
+Needless to say, if you look at someone’s mind through an MRI machine while they play an instrument, it’ll light up like a fireworks show on National Day (minus the complaints that the show is too short).

 As someone who embarked on his music journey early on, I am eternally grateful that my parents took the time to expose me to the beautifully vast world of music through a very specific medium – the drums.

-If you are currently reading this, chances are you belong to the same group of young parents that may be wondering the same thing that you are – Should I enroll my child for drum lessons?
-If so, what should I be looking out for?
+If you are currently reading this, chances are you belong to the same group of young parents that may be wondering the same thing that you are – Should I enrol my child for drum classes?
+If so, what should I be expecting in drum lessons for kids?
 What kind of teacher would be good for my child?
 What happens in a typical drum lesson?
-Do I need to get that gigantic wooden waste of space and will my neighbors hate me for it?
+Do I need to get that gigantic wooden waste of space and will my neighbours hate me for it?